 Combining bronchodilators with different mechanisms and durations of action may increase the degree of bronchodilation with a lower risk of side-effects compared to increasing the dose of a single bronchodilator.
 Combinations of SABAs and SAMAs are superior compared to either medication alone in improving FEV1 and symptoms.
 Treatment with formoterol and tiotropium in separate inhalers has a bigger impact on FEV1 than either component alone.
 There are numerous combinations of a LABA and LAMA in a single inhaler available.
 These combinations improve lung function compared to placebo; this improvement is consistently greater than long acting bronchodilator monotherapy effects although the magnitude of improvement is less than the fully additive effect predicted by the individual component responses.
-In studies where patient reported outcomes (PROs) are the primary endpoint or in pooled analyses, combination LABA/LAMA treatment had the greatest improvement in quality of life compare to placebo or its individual bronchodilator components in patients with a greater baseline symptom burden.
-These clinical trials deal with group mean data, but symptom responses to LABA/LAMA has also been shown to improve symptoms and health status in COPD patients (see Table).
+In studies where patient reported outcomes (PROs) are the primary endpoint or in pooled analyses, combination bronchodilators have a greater impact on PROs compared to monotherapies.117-120 In one clinical trial, combination LABA/LAMA treatment had the greatest improvement in quality of life compare to placebo or its individual bronchodilator components in patients with a greater baseline symptom burden.
+These clinical trials deal with group mean data, but symptom responses to LABA/LAMA combinations are best evaluated on an individual patient basis.
+A lower dose, twice daily regimen for a LABA/LAMA has also been shown to improve symptoms and health status in COPD patients (see Table).
 These findings have been shown in people across different ethnic groups (Asian as well as European).

 Most studies with LABA/LAMA combinations have been performed in patients with a low rate of exacerbations.
 One study in patients with a history of exacerbations indicated that a combination of long-acting bronchodilators is more effective than long-acting bronchodilator monotherapy for preventing exacerbations.
 Another large study found that combining a LABA with a LAMA did not reduce exacerbation rate as much as expected compared with a LAMA alone.
 Another study in patients with a history of exacerbations confirmed that a combination LABA/LAMA decreased exacerbations to a greater extent than an ICS/LABA combination.
-However, another study in a population with high exacerbation risk (≥ 2 exacerbations and/or 1 hospitalization in the previous year) reported that ICS/LABA decreased exacerbations to a greater extent than an LABA/LAMA combination at higher blood eosinophil concentrations.
+However, another study in a population with high exacerbation risk ( $\geq$ 2 exacerbations and/or 1 hospitalization in the previous year) reported that ICS/LABA decreased exacerbations to a greater extent than an LABA/LAMA combination at higher blood eosinophil concentrations.
 A large observational pharmaco-epidemiological study found similar effectiveness of LABA/LAMA and ICS/LABA but a significantly higher risk of pneumonia in those treated with ICS/LABA.